-Note that $\res_{p,q}$ is in fact a Laurent polynomial\footnote{We will often use the word polynomial to also include Laurent polynomials.} in $\Z[s^{\pm 1}]$ when $p<0$.
+Note that $\res_{p,q}$ is in fact a Laurent polynomial in $\Z[s^{\pm 1}]$ when $p<0$, but we will often simply use the word polynomial to also include Laurent polynomials.
 Since we are only interested in solutions with $s\neq 0$, we will always regard this polynomial as being defined up to multiplication by a unit $s^{k}$ ($k\in \Z$), which we indicate with the symbol $\doteq$.
 Since $T_{q}(y)$ is a polynomial of degree $q$ in $y$, the middle terms of $\res_{p,q}$ are formed by a symmetrical Laurent polynomial of span $4q$ in the variable $s$, containing only even powers.
 Note that we can consider equation~\eqref{eq:definition-res-pq} as a formal definition for the case $\pqslope=1/0$, as then $\res_{1,0}\doteq (s-1)^{2}=0$ is equivalent to $k_{1}=0$, implying $s=1$, $t=-1$.

 For us, the main importance of this resultant is that its roots characterize the solutions of the system $\{k_{1}=k_{2}=0\}$: The extension theorem of elimination theory (cf.\ \cite[\S 1, Theorem 3]{MR1417938}) shows that the system $\{k_{1}=0,\ k_{2}=0\}$ has a solution $(s,t)$ if and only if $s\neq 0$ is a root of this resultant.
 We will call $s$ a \emph{partial} solution in this case.